37 Christmas Gifts 11 Year Old Boys Genuinely Want

 Duck Brand Zebra Print Duct Tape (6-Pack)

-Why we like it: He repaired his own skateboard grip
+Why I like it: He repaired his own skateboard grip

 The zebra strips now line his bedroom light switch, wrap his water bottle, and reinforce the torn corner of his backpack.
 What started as wallet-making tutorials became spontaneous repairs—fixing things himself instead of asking me, layering strips with surprising precision for someone who usually rushes.